inwtx/Indy-Connection-Tutorial/README.md

   <img src="/image/Indy2.png" width="197" height="98">
 </p>
 <p>
-D. For our demonstration, put 3 IdNNTP components on the form.
+D. For our demonstration, put 3 IdNNTP components on the form.<br>

-    (If you are going to allow both no SSL and use SSL, it is
+   (If you are going to allow both no SSL and use SSL, it is<br>
-     easier to use 3 IdNNTP components, rather than trying to
+     easier to use 3 IdNNTP components, rather than trying to<br>
      switch 1 IdNNTP component between each connection type.)
 </p>
 <p align="left">